Pinkerton: The Return of the San Francisco Democrats

 The point here is not that the Green New Deal would succeed—as Breitbart News’ Joel Pollak has pointed out, the current spate of power blackouts in California is a preview of what could be coming nationwide—but we can see that if Uncle Sam spends trillions on the Green New Deal, lots of well-connected people will be lined up with their hand out.
 And more than likely, they’ll be Friends of Kamala.

 Yes, Harris has plenty of truly left-wing positions, on such matters as guns, abortion, policing, and immigration, and yet those policies affect the little people—not the insulated anointed.
 To cite another example, we can consider the issue of tax credits for electric vehicles.
 As Ross Marchand of the Taxpayers Protection Alliance points out, the existing car-tax-credit program funnels 80 percent of the benefits to those making over $100,000 a year.
-So even if the San Franciso-ized Democrats were to raise tax rates on the wealthy, as they have pledged to do, they could easily gut the impact of those increases by expanding loopholes for favored causes.
+So even if the San Francisco-ized Democrats were to raise tax rates on the wealthy, as they have pledged to do, they could easily gut the impact of those increases by expanding loopholes for favored causes.

 Indeed, the selection of Harris sent a reassuring signal to globalist capital.
 Hence this instant CNBC headline on the 11th, blaring, “Wall Street executives are glad Joe Biden picked Kamala Harris to be his VP running mate.”
 As the article detailed, one financier, Charles Myers, founder of Signum, said, “Our clients really wanted to know if Biden was going to stay in the center, and his pick of Harris reinforces that.”